IgorSusmelj/pytorch-styleguide/README.md

 ## FAQ
 1. How to keep my experiments reproducible?
-> We recommend setting the following seeds in the beginning of your code:
+> We recommend setting the following seeds at the beginning of your code:
 ``` python
 np.random.seed(1)
 torch.manual_seed(1)
 torch.cuda.manual_seed(1)
 ```
 2. How to improve training and inference speed further?
 > On Nvidia GPUs you can add the following line at the beginning of our code.
-This will allow the cuda backend to optimize your graph during it's first execution.
+This will allow the cuda backend to optimize your graph during its first execution.
 However, be aware that if you change the network input/output tensor size the graph will be optimized each time a change occurs.
 This can lead to very slow runtime and out of memory errors.
 Only set this flag if your input and output have always the same shape.
 Usually, this results in an improvement of about 20%.
 ``` python
 torch.backends.cudnn.benchmark = True
 ```
 3. What is a good value for compute efficiency using your tqdm + prefetch_generator pattern?
 > It depends on the machine used, the preprocessing pipeline and the network size.
 Running on a SSD on a 1080Ti GPU we see a compute efficiency of almost 1.0 which is an ideal scenario.
-If shallow (small) networks or a slow harddist is used the number may drop to around 0.1-0.2 depending on your setup.
+If shallow (small) networks or a slow harddisk is used the number may drop to around 0.1-0.2 depending on your setup.
 4. How can I have a batch size > 1 even though I don't have enough memory?
-> In Pytorch we can implement very easily virtual batch sizes.
+> In PyTorch we can implement very easily virtual batch sizes.
 We just prevent the optimizer from making an update of the parameters and sum up the gradients for *batch_size* cycles.
 ``` python
 ...
 # in the main loop